Spirit of Japan (Extrait de Parfum) by Elixir Attar

 ElAttarineElAttarine 2 years ago

-Wow, that sounds great!
-Very great and inviting description.
-I'll have to look for the festive robes...
+Wow, that sounds lovely!
+Such a great and inviting description.
+I need to dig out my festive outfits...

 Translated · Show originalShow translation